+44 07746260277 lynne@firsttake.org.uk

 Filming

-Start on your filmmaking journey by learning all the basic skills in the different roles.
+The filmmaking courses involved learning all the basic skills in the different roles.

-Go on to specialise in your chosen area and do intermediate and advanced level course.
+Going on to specialise in a chosen area and complete intermediate and advanced level course.

 Acting for Camera

-A professional Actor and Director wil train you in acting techniques for film and television.
+A professional Actor and Director trained participants in acting techniques for film and television.

-It covers being in the moment, listening, acting is reacting, working with images, and other acting techniques.
+It covered being in the moment, listening, acting is reacting, working with images, and other acting techniques.

-You may have never acted before – it doesn’t matter – just come along and give it a try.
+Participants may have never acted before – it didn’t matter – it was open to just come along and give it a try.

 Screenwriting

-How to layout a script & be mentored through the process of writing your own script.
+How to layout a script & be mentored through the process of writing their own script.

 Share This